walterwhite-69/membron/README.md

 Demonstrative: Membron illustrates how seemingly harmless code can be manipulated to perform malicious actions.

 ## Warning
-Even its non destructive its still going to cause a BSOD(Blue Screen Of Death)
+Even its non destructive its still going to cause a BSOD(Blue Screen Of Death).
+So make sure to use virtual machine

 ## Note
 There is a class called MBR.
 Basically it should override your MBR(Master Boot Record).
 But I removed it since its a non destructive virus.